marykdb/lz4-android/README.md

 ## Maven dependency

-The project is published on jcenter.
+The project is published on the jcenter repository.

 Gradle:
 ```kts